mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/JTAS-02.md

 CruRon (Cruiser Squadron) Cruiser squadrons are the most varied of Imperial Navy squadrons.
 Heavy or light cruiser squadrons are composed of general-capabilities vessels and can carry out a range of tasks.
 Cruiser squadrons often support BatRons, ideally without engaging enemy capital units directly, or provide support for assault forces.
 CruRons are usually broken down to provide a powerful command ship for a task force or carry out operations that do not require a full squadron.

-Specialist CruRons such as bombardment or missile cruiser squadrons are, in theory at least, optimised to a particular task.
+Specialist CruRons such as bombardment or missile cruiser squadrons are, in theory at least, optimized to a particular task.
 Usually this means all vessels in the squadron are designed for that specialist role but often a squadron is filled out with more generally-capable vessels.
 Thus a missile cruiser squadron might in fact include three missile cruisers and a heavy cruiser with a fairly small missile armament.
 Most CruRons contain a support group including a bulk ordnance carrier and escorts to protect it.

 AssaultRon (Assault Squadron) AssaultRons are not intended to engage enemy warships.
 They typically contain a mix of ships tailored to a task rather than identical warships.
 In general, AssaultRons fall into two categories: